 ,” as they compensate for thermal movement.
 Contact Dannenbaum LLC for more information or a quote on a metal bellow.

 Flexible bellows, also known as pipe bellows, are flexible elements that absorb movements in the pipe system.
 These movements absorbed are axial, lateral, angular, and universal movements.
-The flexible bellows can absorb one of these movements or absorb more of these movements in combination.
+The flexible bellows can absorb one of these movements more in combination.

-Flexible joints are usually made of steel.
-The flanged ends rotate for easy bolt hole alignment during installation.
+You can make flexible joints from steel.
+The flanged ends rotate for easy bolt-hole alignment during installation.